Secrets of Writing Memoir

 and End of My Story?

-In memoir, plot is the same as in fiction.
+In a memoir, the plot is the same as in fiction.
 It’s a sequence of dramatized events (scenes) showing how you encountered and faced challenges and how you figured out how to solve your big problem.

 You now know it’s as important in memoir as it is in the novel to show not tell.
-You have to steal every trick in the novelist’s tool box to bring each anecdote to life: dialogue, description, conflict, tension, pacing, and the five senses.
+You have to steal every trick in the novelist’s toolbox to bring each anecdote to life: dialogue, description, conflict, tension, pacing, and the five senses.
 But structure reigns supreme.